 As much as we may want to keep our heads in the sand or to throw up our hands and say, “forget it!” we just can’t.
 We need to understand the world we live in today and we need to do what we can to keep ourselves healthy in spite of mega food processors trying to sneak chemicals into us and governing agencies who aren’t doing a great job of protecting us from a corrupt food system.
 But I digress!

 Please try not to get too discouraged.
 It’s impossible for the average Joe or Jane to keep on top of all this new information.
 I have a team of people helping me stay up to date with new research and this is my career!
-I need to make it my business to know all of this stuff so I can help you make the best, most informed food decisions that you can for you and your family.
+I need to make it my business to know all of this stuff so I can help you make the best, most informed food decisions that you can for yourself and your family.

-Every single positive change you make is a step in the right direction and each one of them is cause to celebrate.
+Every single positive change you make is a step in the right direction and each one of them is a cause to celebrate.
 You’re doing the best you can and nobody can be expected to undergo a complete lifestyle change overnight.
 If you throw that box of sugary breakfast cereal in the trash today, give yourself a pat on the back.
 Don’t disparage yourself for not having the means or the will to throw out every single package in your kitchen at once.

-Remember, a series of small changes will lead to big change!
+Remember, a series of small changes will lead to a big change!
 My mission is, and always has been, to bring families back to the dinner table.
 I want to help you do that in a manner that’s healthy and nutritious.

 If I were to offer you some blanket advice in terms of which steps are the most important to take, I would advise you to start by studying the Dirty Dozen and Clean Fifteen lists and deciding which of the most heavily sprayed fruits and vegetables you’re prepared to start buying organic.
 If your budget doesn’t have room for organic produce, then consider not purchasing those items at all and, instead, choosing from the clean list.